I'm calling B.S. on burnout!

 So I quit my fancy job with no backup plan.
-I spent the next several years investing $400K of my net worth into yoga teacher trainings, meditation classes, career coaching, health cleanses, facials, massages, traveling and trying to start three separate businesses.
+I spent the next several years investing way too much of my net worth into yoga teacher trainings, meditation classes, career coaching, health cleanses, facials, massages, traveling and trying to start three separate businesses.

 Here's what I figured out: I don't have to buy into the myth that in order to crush my goals I have to crush my soul.
 It is a corruption of the American Dream that I simply don't subscribe to.
 Just because Corporate America is notorious for burnout and disengagement doesn't mean I have to participate in that culture.
 Instead I choose to believe that: